presnick/ProgramsInformationPeople/_sources/PythonModules/ExtraExercises.rst

    myTests().main()

-4. The module "string" provides several constants, such as ascii_letters which returns all lowercase and uppercase letters, and digits, which returns the numbers 0-9.
+4. The module "string" provides several constants, such as ``ascii_letters``, which returns all lowercase and uppercase letters, and digits, which returns the numbers 0-9.
 Using these constants and the string module, go through the string, ``str1``, and determine whether each element is a number or a letter.
 If it is a number, the string "number" should return.
 If it is a letter, the string "letter" should return.
 Save your responses in the list, ``resp``.

 .. activecode:: ee_mod_04
    :tags:Inheritance/inheritVarsAndMethods.rst,Inheritance/InvokingSuperMethods.rst,Inheritance/OverrideMethods.rst